nasriyasoftware/Atomix/examples/tools/TaskQueue.md

 Imagine you have an app that processes payments.
 You want to ensure each payment is handled in order, safely, and you want to track success or failure for each payment.

-First, define a custom task interface by extending `BaseCacheTask` with payment-specific metadata and result types:
+First, define a custom task interface by extending `BaseQueueTask` with payment-specific metadata and result types:

 ```ts
 interface PaymentResult {